 How Total Rewards is Changing in 2021

 Health insurance takes on new importance in the current climate, especially when employees’ partners might have lost their health cover.
-There’s also a greater demand for paid sick leave right now, as well as flexible working patterns that allow employees to manage other commitments.
-Work-from-home options were popular before the pandemic, and will be even more popular throughout 2021.
+There’s also a greater demand for paid time off right now, as well as flexible working patterns that allow employees to manage other commitments.
+Work-from-home options were popular part of the benefits package before the pandemic, and will be even more popular throughout 2021.

 Most employers did an impressive job of rising to the challenge of Covid-19.
-Companies quickly shifted to remote work while implementing on-site safety measures.
+Companies quickly shifted to a remote work environment while implementing on-site safety measures.
 The challenge in 2021 is to keep this effort going.
 The upheaval of the past year has created a great deal of stress and anxiety.
-Employers can counter this by investing in Employee Assistance Programs, offering mindfulness and relaxation tools, and encouraging healthy living.
+Employers can counter this by investing in Employee Assistance Programs, offering mindfulness and relaxation tools as part of the total rewards package.

 Any restructuring will involve moving employees around and redistributing responsibility.
 To make a success of this, employers need to step up their training and development programs.
-While there’s a lot going on right now, it’s also important to keep an eye on the future by investing in managerial development programs and succession planning.
-From an employee’s perspective, development is more important than ever.
-Now is not the time for your career to stagnate.
+While there’s a lot going on right now, it’s also important to keep an eye on the future by investing in career development programs and succession planning.
+From an employee’s perspective, development opportunities are more important than ever.
+Now is not the time for anyone's career to stagnate.

 People performed extraordinary feats in recent months.
 In the face of unprecedented levels of disruption, they’ve continued to hit targets and satisfy customers.
-Employers have to equally step up their recognition efforts and show their appreciation for hard work.
-This may require some creativity – you can’t organize a team lunch when everyone is working remotely.
+Employers have to equally step up their performance recognition efforts and show their appreciation for hard work.
+Remote worker recognition programs may require some creativity – you can’t organize a team lunch when everyone is working remotely.

 How to update your Total Rewards strategy in 2021

 Every crisis is an opportunity.
-For employers, this is a chance to reboot the current Total Rewards strategy and use it to drive engagement, enthusiasm, and excellence.
+For employers, this is a chance to reboot their approach to implementing a Total Rewards strategy.
+You can take this opportunity to drive engagement, enthusiasm, and excellence.

 Here are a few tips for a new Total Rewards strategy:1) Listen to employees